-Managerial Style Refer to t unusua Opening Any style Refer to familiar the Rhetorical question.
+Managerial Style Refer to the unusual Opening Any style Refer to the familiar Rhetorical question.
 Anticipator promise of what you will discuss.
 Vivid image.
 Starting example or story.
 Important statistics.
 Audience (who they are).
 Occasion (why you are here).
 Relationship between the audience, and the subject.
 Something or someone familiar to the audience.